t41372/t41372.github.io/README.md

 ### Todo

 - [ ] Size adaptation for Phone
 - [ ] Set the innerHTML of titles after typing effects finished to make sure browser translation works
+- [ ] say hi when enter terminal for the first time

 ### Used Libraries